Proudly serving Eastern North Carolina including Raleigh, Greenville, Durham & nearby

 How to Fix It:

 Unwanted water accumulating in the soil under your home – and the pressure it brings -- is typically the cause of slab and foundation heave.
-Regional Foundation Solutions’s first priority will be to eliminate water sources wherever possible.
+Regional Foundation & Crawl Space Repair’s first priority will be to eliminate water sources wherever possible.
 We will check for underground water line leaks, clogged drains, broken sprinkler lines, as well as faulty gutter and leader systems.
 Once we have fixed water problems, we can begin making repairs like:

 Other causes for heaving include tree roots and pressure from adjacent buildings.
 Regardless of the cause, a professional foundation contractor is the best person to evaluate foundation heaving problems and suggest suitable solutions for your home.